E-06 Bladed Spinner: Sonic Adventure's Flying Badnik

 - Industrial aesthetic typical of Eggman's Badniks

-It represents a threat mainly through its strategic positioning and its direct contact damage, rather than through complex attacks.
+It represents a threat primarily through its strategic positioning and its direct contact damage, rather than through complex attacks.

-🖼️ For a wall that breathes Green Hill or New Yoke, check out our posters & prints.
+🖼️ For a wall that breathes Green Hill or New Yoke, take a look at our posters & prints.

 In Sonic Adventure, the Bladed Spinner acts as a static or semi-mobile aerial obstacle.
 It occupies a precise area, follows a limited movement pattern, and punishes reckless trajectories, especially during fast phases or high jumps.